-To ensure your and others’ safety while you travel, please keep in mind the following when preparing to go to the airport and for the duration of your journey.
+To ensure your and others’ safety when travelling during Covid-19, please keep in mind the following when preparing to go to the airport and for the duration of your journey.

 - Thoroughly read through all the relevant guidance you have been given by your airline.

-- Please ensure that you bring with you the necessary Covid documents, as required for your individual circumstances.
+- Please ensure that you bring with you the necessary Covid documents and paperwork, if required for your individual circumstances.
 Please see below for more information.

 During the flight

 - Some airlines may still require the wearing of face masks.
 Please check with your carrier prior to travel and follow the instructions given by the cabin crew.